 Program Assistant for Advising and Outreach

 301-314-2153 | email@example.com

-Diana joined EA in 2016.
+Diana joined EA in spring 2016.
 She offers general advising to students interested in studying abroad, provides administrative support, and conducts outreach.
 As an undergraduate at UMD, Diana studied abroad in Chile and earned a BA in Studio Art.
 She is passionate about languages, sustainability, and accessibility and enjoys learning about students’ many interests.

 Short-term Program Assistant